-The most common doll repair request in your average doll shop is to restring a doll.
-This can be complicated if your doll has a walking mechanism or if you have a multi-part antique composition body with jointed knees and elbows.
-However, for most dolls which have simply 5-piece bodies (torso, two legs, two arms) it is quite easy to restring a doll.
-This article will tell you how to restring your 5-piece bisque, composition, vinyl or hard plastic doll like a pro.
-The process will probably take about 20 minutes.
+The most common doll repair request in your average doll shop is to restringing.
+It can be complicated if your doll has a walking mechanism or a multi-part antique composition body with jointed knees and elbows.
+For most dolls with five-piece bodies—a torso, two legs, and two arms—it's quite easy to restring.
+The process will take about 20 minutes.

 What You Need